bahlo/arne.me/src/content/blog/static-og-images-in-astro/index.md

 ![A screenshot of the OG Image Playground showing a code editor on the left and a preview and some settings on the right.](./_og-image-playground.png)

-I recommend setting the size to 1200&times;630px as that's what Facebook recommends in [their guidelines](https://developers.facebook.com/docs/sharing/webmasters/images/). use Flexbox liberally and enable debug mode when figuring out the layout.
+Set the size to 1200&times;630px as that's what Facebook recommends in [their guidelines](https://developers.facebook.com/docs/sharing/webmasters/images/).
+Use Flexbox liberally and enable debug mode when figuring out the layout.
 [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is a great resource to have at hand.